aheltonsjma/digital-strategy/04_Organizational_Adaptation.md

 ###4.4 Strategy In Action

 The following are projects initiated or deployed between 2015 and 2017 that exemplify the Organizational Transformation strategy outlined above:

-*
-*
+* Creation of a Digital Engagement Team — (January 2020)

 The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

-* Creation of a Digital Engagement Team — January 2020
-* Audit workflow and project management systems in place at SJMA and how they are working or not working, and implementing change where necessary.-
+* Audit workflow and project management systems in place at SJMA and how they are working or not working, and implementing change where necessary.- (January 2020-January 2021)
-* Technology audit to identify equiptment and systems needs across all departments and build a strategy for addressing those needs systematically.
+* Technology audit to identify equipment and systems needs across all departments and build a plan for acquiring resources as necessary and addressing these needs systematically.
-* Establish a Digital Asset Management system to improve workflow around asset management and rights/reproduction for Exhibitions, Marketing, and other uses.

 The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021:

 * Transition from Embark to a web based collections management platform, For example: TMS Collections (Gallery Systems).
-* Establish a digital asset management system, perhaps integrated with the new web based collections database platform.
+* Establish a Digital Asset Management system to improve workflow around asset management and rights/reproduction for Exhibitions, Marketing, and other uses.
 -----

 [HOME](index.md) | [Previous Section](03_Accessibility_and_Philisophy.md) | [Next Section](05_Financial_Solvency.md)